ikudryashov/todo_app/docs/API Endpoints/authentication.md

 - Provided refresh token does not exist

 **403 Unauthorized** response if:
+- Provided refresh token is itself expired

+**401 Bad Request** response if:
-- Provided refresh token is itself expired or invalidated
+- Provided refresh token is invalid or invalidated
-- User's id is not found in the expired access token

-### POST api/auth/logout
+### POST: api/auth/logout

 This endpoint allows an existing user to invalidate their refresh token.